HiFaraz/sochat/00-setup/README.md

 ## Starting your terminal sessions

-In each lab you will open at least two terminal sessions (preferrably a single window with two vertically split panes).
+In labs 1-3 you will open at least two terminal sessions (preferrably a single window with two vertically split panes).

 In the first terminal, start the Node.js REPL with: